koroshan/startup-kit-templates/README.md

 </details>

-You can also set how long CloudWatch logs are retained, and optionally enable [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), among other options.
+You can also set how long CloudWatch logs are retained, and optionally enable Multi-Factor Authentication, among other options.

 The bastion template is dependent on having previously run the VPC template--when you run the bastion template you're required to enter the name of the VPC created by the VPC template.
 Once the bastion stack has been created, you can log into the [EC2 section of the console](https://console.aws.amazon.com/ec2), find the EC2 instance containing the stack name, copy its public DNS address, and [ssh into it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
 One on the bastion host you should be able to reach all AWS resources running in the same VPC.